agforero/FTFramework/README.md

 In this example, `http://www.fortran-2000.com/rank/` is used as the second argument because every FORTRAN file on the page is located at `http://www.fortran-2000.com/rank/<FILE.f90>`.

-Though not all of these need a scraper, other websites one might pull files from include:
+Though not all of these need a scraper, other websites one might pull FORTRAN files from include:
 - http://jean-pierre.moreau.pagesperso-orange.fr/f_function2.html
 - http://www.fortran-2000.com/rank/index.html
 - https://jblevins.org/mirror/amiller/